maxohq/allin/README.md

 # Allin

-Example how to use multiple DB engines with a single Repo and [MaxoAdapt](https://github.com/maxohq/maxo_adapt).
+Example application how to use a single Ecto Repo that supports multiple DB engines.

+Features:

+- uses [MaxoAdapt](https://github.com/maxohq/maxo_adapt) for dynamic DB adapter switching + great dev experience
+- seamless **runtime** switching between DB engines possible, while still using the same main Repo module
+- support for database-specific migrations, when needed
+- migrations for all databases are kept together, to simplify code reuse as much as possible
+- same ExUnit tests can be run for different DB engines via ENV variable switch
+- Mix Ecto commands work as usual

 ## Setup